MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

             Get-NetworkControllerLogicalNetwork –ConnectionUri <REST uri of Network Controller> -ResourceId <Resource ID of the network>|ConvertTo-Json –Depth 10
             ```

-    1. The output of the previous commands have a section for `AccessControlList`.
+    1. The output from the previous commands has a section for `AccessControlList`.
 You can check if any AccessControlList is attached to these resources.
 If yes, you can run the following command to verify the details of the `AccessControlList`:

         ```powershell
         Get-NetworkControllerAccessControlList –ConnectionUri <REST uri of Network Controller> - ResourceId <Resource ID of the AccessControlList>|ConvertTo-Json –Depth 10